bring the dream home

 sustainability

 The project will be fully compliant with the City of Chicago’s Sustainable Development Policy by achieving 100 points for the construction of the new training facility from the DPD Sustainable Strategies Menu.
-Further, the project will meet, or exceed, the City of Chicago’s energy code and stormwater ordinances and will focus on initiatives that reduce indoor water use, waste diversion, and bird protection.
+Further, the project will meet, or exceed, the City of Chicago’s energy code and stormwater ordinances and will focus on several sustainable initiatives, including: indoor water use reduction, waste diversion, installation of rooftop solar panels, and bird protection.

 Health & Wellness